drgs100/Alecs-War/Act-One.md

 ## Event Three - The Green Mist

+The gas attack is started by roumur and then a dead Frenchman.

 ## Event Four - Barrage Begins

 ## Event Five - Halt the German Advance

+Large amounts of heavy fighting, cut off from communications.
+Runners needed.
+Finally will be all killed by a shell

 ## Event XX - the destruction of Ypres and all surrounding countryside.